chankrrn/WRO-FE-YBR/README.md

 ## 2.4 Engineering Design Philosophy

-A major design decision throughout this project was:
+A major engineering decision throughout this project was:

 > **Precision, stability and repeatability are more important to our robot than maximum speed.**

-This principle influenced:

-- motor selection,
-- drivetrain reduction,
-- steering geometry,
-- chassis rigidity,
-- bearing implementation,
-- sensor selection,
-- sensor placement,
-- power distribution,
-- localization,
-- path tracking,
-- steering control,
-- and software tuning.

-The result is a vehicle designed to produce predictable behavior repeatedly rather than relying on aggressive maximum-speed operation.
+This principle influenced the complete system.
+Mechanically, it affected motor selection, drivetrain reduction, Ackermann-style steering, bearing support and chassis rigidity.
+Electrically, it influenced sensor placement and the decision to separate the Raspberry Pi power path from actuator-related loads.

+The same philosophy also influenced software development.
+Localization, path tracking, steering control and parameter tuning were designed around predictable behavior rather than aggressive speed.
+The final result is a vehicle intended to perform the same maneuver consistently instead of being optimized only for its fastest possible run.

 ---